 For you to achieve break point chlorination in your pool chlorine chemistry, you must add more free chlorine to your water.
 However, the addition of new chlorine must be ten times the amount of your combined chlorine (CC).
 This must be calculated.
 The pool chlorine chemistry formula for this calculation is

 Let us look at an example using this formula.

-A 65,000 gallon swimming pool with 1.6 ppm of free chlorine, 2.4 ppm of total chlorine, a pH level of 7.3, causes eye irritations.
+A 65,000-gallon swimming pool with 1.6 ppm of free chlorine, 2.4 ppm of total chlorine, a pH level of 7.3, causes eye irritations.
 How many ppm of additional chlorine do you have to add to achieve break-point chlorination?
-Plugging our figures into the formula give us this pool chlorine chemistry equation!
+Plugging our figures into the formula gives us this pool chlorine chemistry equation!

 TC = 2-4 -FC = 1.6